-2.5 A revised acoustic report and additional detailed drawings associated with the design of the boosted cold-water supply were submitted during the course of the application.
+- 2.5 A revised acoustic report and additional detailed drawings associated with the design of the boosted cold-water supply were submitted during the course of the application. - 2.6 An updated certificate of ownership (Certificate B signed).

 3. SHADOW SECTION 106 LEGAL AGREEMENT